chrismca13/chrismca13/README.md

 - 👋 Hi, my name's Chris McAllister!
 I'm a Data Scientist at Rocket Central, a sister company of Rocket Mortgage.
 I'm also pursuing a Masters degree in Data Science through the University of Michigan.
-- 👀 I’m interested in data visualization, data science modeling, and implementing open source solutions to data warehousing needs.
+- 👀 I’m interested in data visualization, open source datawarehousing, and clustering techniques that drive action.
-- 🌱 I’m currently learning python, with a focus in K Means clustering and Data Warehousing with PostgreSQL.
+- 🌱 I’m currently learning python, with a focus in K Means clustering, data warehousing with PostgreSQL, and scalable big data processing with PySpark.
 - 📫 You can reach me on LinkedIn (https://www.linkedin.com/in/chris-mcallister-b7597710b/) or via email at chrismca@umich.edu